-Tracing the steps of the Bauhaus movement turned out to be a totally illuminating experience.
+My recent trip in the footsteps of the Bauhaus movement turned out to be a totally illuminating experience.
 I’ve always been a Bauhaus fan, but without knowing the real story of this influential design movement, nor realising how much it was enmeshed in German history.
 Apart from that though, the trip from Weimar to Dessau and Berlin really spelled out the gulf that still exists between former East Germany and West.
 It was an eye-opener, and I strongly recommend it to anyone remotely interested in design, architecture and modern history.

 Industry was the backbone of Germany’s 20th century economy (it still is), and belching chimneys, snaking pipelines, giant vats and cylinders blanket much of the landscape.
 But we were told that since reunification one third of the population has left the east, while those that remain don’t exactly look well-heeled, certainly not on the trains we took.
 But it was the momentum of this industrial prowess that inspired the Bauhaus to move away from its early arts and crafts orientation of Weimar days in the early 1920s to develop the purist lines of functional form in Dessau.

-In the end it just goes to show that however enlightened a design ethos may be, you can’t stop human individualism – even in the form of a pottery cat.
+And in the end here is proof that however enlightened a design ethos may be, you can’t stop the input of individual taste – even in the form of a pottery cat.